Macro Tracking Apps Comparison 2026: PlateLens, MacroFactor, Cronometer Gold, MFP Premium, Carbon

 - You want macros plus deep micronutrient tracking.
 Cronometer Gold (or free).

-- You want macros plus the largest possible database.
-MyFitnessPal Premium with verified-only filter discipline.
+- You want macros plus the largest possible database and don’t mind verified-only filter discipline.
+MyFitnessPal Premium.

 For more, see our MacroFactor vs Carbon Diet Coach comparison and Cronometer vs MacroFactor pricing comparison.